What is a Ham Radio License?

 As a convenience for those completing our licensing classes, the licensing exam(s) will be held at the instructional location at the last class meeting.

 The next scheduled Technician’s class is scheduled to start on September 19, 2023.
 If your interested attending the class please contact John Tucker at firstname.lastname@example.org to register.

 Regular, Locally Scheduled License Exams

 The license exams are administered by a team of volunteers that have been trained to provide the exams.
-Currently, test sessions, also known as Volunteer Examiner Sessions or VE Sessions, are offered in Kalamazoo in the odd months.
-January through May VE Sessions fall on the fourth Saturday, and July through November VE sessions fall on the third Saturday.
+Currently, test sessions, also known as Volunteer Examiner Sessions or VE Sessions, are offered in Kalamazoo on the 3rd Saturday in the odd months at the Red Cross of Kalamazoo.

 VE Sessions are held that the American Red Cross of Southwest Michigan.
 John Tucker WB8ZVV organizes the sessions and should be contacted for specific directions if it is your first time testing in Kalamazoo.
 E-mail John at email@example.com.